Consult French government recommendations to learn more about travel and health measures in place.

 Further info on health-related border controls depending on origin: FAQ from the French Ministry of the Interior

 Consult the websites of the prefectures or local authorities for more details.

-What are the "barrier gestures" to be observed to limit the spread of the coronavirus?
+What are the preventative actions to take to limit the spread of the virus?

 There are simple actions to protect your health and the health of those around you: